sigmaSd/conjure-deno/README.md

 This limitation is on purpose to allow sending multi-lines input to the repl in the constraints of stdio ipc

+## Node

+If you want to use this as a node repl (since its really similar), you need to change the deno command here https://github.com/sigmaSd/conjure-deno/blob/403372515621c15833a32abb420e95d0e041f917/fnl/deno/deno.fnl#L24 to `"node --eval require(\"repl\").start()"` and then compile the plugin.

 ## Development

 To hack on this plugin first run `make deps` then after each change to the fnl